 MIAMI – It's not that body parts never wash ashore on Florida beaches.
 But usually it's not an eye the size of a softball.

-State wildlife officials are trying to determine the species of a blue eyeball found by Gino Covacci Wednesday at Pompano Beach, north of Fort Lauderdale.
-Covacci told the Sun Sentinel that the gigantic eyeball was a far cry from the standard cigarette butts and seaweed he usually finds at the high-tide line.
+State wildlife officials are trying to determine the species of a blue eyeball found by a man Wednesday at Pompano Beach, north of Fort Lauderdale.

 Agency spokeswoman Carli Segelson says the eyeball likely came from a marine animal, since it was found on a beach.
 Possible candidates include a giant squid, a whale or some type of large fish.